Climate-Smart Agriculture: Helping Farmers in Africa

-Although the El Niño responsible for extreme weather changes around the world since 2015 has ended, more productive and resistant farming practices are necessary to mitigate the future impact of climate change in Africa: Climate-smart agriculture.
+Although El Niño responsible for extreme weather changes around the world since the end of 2015, more productive and resilient farming practices are necessary to mitigate the future impact of climate change in Africa: Climate-smart agriculture.

-A new briefing paper by the Montpellier Panel—which consists of African and European experts from the fields of agriculture, trade and ecology—has determined that African food security and agricultural development policies will fail if they do not promote farming practices that are climate-smart.
+A new briefing paper by the Montpellier Panel, consisting of African and European experts from the fields of agriculture, trade and ecology, have determined that African food security and agricultural development policies will fail if they do not promote farming practices that are climate-smart.
 The panel’s conclusion comes as Southern Africa tries to recover from a severe drought caused by the strongest El Niño in decades.

 The Montpellier Panel’s paper critiques the Malabo Declaration, which was signed by member states of the African Union in 2014.
 It commits to doubling agricultural productivity by 2025 to feed Africa’s rapidly growing population.
 Increasing investment in agricultural sectors and boosting intra-African trade in agricultural services are among the main instruments the union will rely on to end hunger.

 The Montpellier Panel argues that the targets set by the Malabo Declaration underemphasize the risk of climate change on food security, productivity and the importance of investing in Africa’s science potential.
 According to the briefing paper, African countries must integrate climate-smart programs.
 These are currently small in scale and set up by international or local NGOs into larger agriculture investment plans.